Victorinox Spartan review – Great for hiking

 Victorinox Cadet and Pioneer models

 If you prefer a bit smaller profile and a little lighter weight take a look at the Victorinox Cadet and Pioneer versions of the Swiss Army knife.
 These knives feature an Aluminium handle instead of the Plastic one.
 Making it more robust, slimmer in profile and depending on the model slightly lighter weight.
-The main thing you lose however are the tweezers and the toothpick.
+The main things you lose however are the tweezers and the toothpick.
 So take that into account.

 Asides from the Victorinox Cadet and Pioneer models there is a big lineup of other choices from Victorinox.
 Look around and see which model fits best in your needs and you find the best-looking.
 The eye wants something as well of course.
 You can check out my review of the Victorinox Classic on the following page!

 If you are looking for a gift item in these knives why not take advantage of the engraving services that Victorinox provides?
 What better gift than a personalized one.
 Pictured with the Victorinox Spartan is the Timex Expedition, you can read my review on that watch.